aogriffiths/relay/relay-specification.md

 ### General Concepts (Informative)

 1. In PuSH parlance all Relay Publishers are "their own Hubs".
-2. A Publisher follows the same approach to _publishing_ content as a Hub follows for _distributing_ it.
+2. A Rely Publisher follows the same protocol for _publishing_ content as a Hub follows for _distributing_ it.
 3. Building on points 1 and 2, Relay allows Hubs or Subscribers to subscribe to Publishers or other Hubs.
-This creates four scenarios:
+This creates four subscription
+   scenarios:
-      * A Hub subscribing to a Publisher.
+      * Hub subscribes to a Publisher.
-      * A Hub subscribing to a Hub.
+      * Hub subscribes to a Hub.
-      * A Subscriber subscribing to a Publisher.
+      * Subscriber subscribes direct to a Publisher.
-      * A Subscriber subscribing to a Hub.
+      * Subscriber subscribes to a Hub.

-   To describe these four scenarios more simply the Publisher/Hub being subscribed to can be referred to as the "sending party" and the Hub/Subscriber receiving updates can be referred to as the "receiving party".
+   More simply the Publisher and Hub can both be seen as having a Publisher Interface and the Hub an Subscriber can both be seen as having a Subscriber Interface, which reduces it to one scenario:
+      * The Subscriber Interface subscribes to the Publisher Interface

+4. Publishing content happens in the reverse direction to subscribing.
+So there are four publishing scenarios:
+      * Publisher publishes to a Hub.
+      * Hub publishes to a Hub.
+      * Publisher publishes direct to a Subscriber.
+      * Hub publishes to a Subscriber.

+    Or more simply:
+      * The Publisher Interface publishes to the Subscriber Interface

 ### Specific Definitions (Normative)